Oven Baked Chicken and Rice is a family friendly and easy weeknight one pot meal made with just a few fresh ingredients in the oven.

 - Add rice to baking dish and mix.

 - Mix chicken rub.
-Sprinkle on both sides of the chicken.
+Sprinkle on both sides of the chicken and pat into skin.

-- Pour chicken broth and hot water around the dish, 1 can of chicken broth is just under 2 cups.
+- Pour chicken broth and hot water around the baking dish, 1 can of chicken broth is just under 2 cups.
 Add hot water until you get exactly 2 cups.
-Then add 3/4 cup more of hot water.
+Then add ¾ cup more of hot water.

-- Cover dish with foil.
+- Add chicken to dish and cover dish with foil.
 Bake for 50 minutes.
 Remove foil.
 Bake for 30 minutes or until liquid is absorbed.

-- Stand for 5 minutes.
+- Let stand for 5 minutes.
 Remove chicken and fluff rice.
 Garnish with parsley or thyme if desired.

 Italian Herb Mix – use what you have.